kkindorf/guardian/README.md

 If a user clicks on the Next or Previous buttons at the bottom of the list, they will set off another GET request to the guadian API but the result will be the next or previous page of the full request to the Guardian using the same search query.

-When a user clicks on the Saved Articles button:
+When a user clicks on the Saved For Later button:

 ![alt tag](http://i1167.photobucket.com/albums/q625/Kevin_Kindorf/Screen%20Shot%202016-08-12%20at%208.35.47%20PM_zpsai62f6aw.png)